Labels by Sign and Label Printer

 Think of an example from your own life.
 Was there ever a time when a new policy was sent out in an email and the very next meeting several coworkers said they had no idea there was a change?
 You must confirm that everyone is aware of changes to policy — emails, phone calls, face-to-face conversations — whatever it takes.
 If your employees don't know the rules, how can they be expected to follow them?

 Communication shouldn’t end with sharing safety policies.
 Reinforcing these policies at the point of need can help you keep safety top of mind for your employees.
-A visual workplace can resolve any information gaps and reinforce your message through signs, labels, floor marking and more.
+Being able to use label printers in house and a visual workplace can resolve any information gaps and reinforce your message through signs, labels, floor marking and more.

 What do you do when everyone knows the rules, but some are still not complying?
 You create a formal safety accountability policy.
 This is an essential step when creating a culture of safety.
 If there are no consequences for employees who willfully violate the company's workplace safety policy, there is no incentive for them to change their behavior.
 A safety accountability policy clearly defines violations, their severity and how they will be handled.
 All employees must then sign the policy confirming their understanding and agreement which ensures the clear communication of the policy with employees.